sefinek24/geoip2-api/README.md

 ## 📝 Information
 This documentation provides information about the lightweight Node.js module designed for sending requests to a geolocation data API.
 This module enables you to retrieve location information for a specified IP address and takes full advantage of native modules.
-The [official API](https://api.sefinek.net/docs/v2) is thoroughly optimized ⚡ and secure.
+The [official API](https://api.sefinek.net/docs/v2) is thoroughly optimized ⚡ and secure 🔐.

 > We use the [MaxMind database](https://www.maxmind.com) in the [geoip-lite2](https://github.com/sefinek24/geoip-lite2) module for [our API](https://api.sefinek.net/docs/v2).
 > Due to certain limitations, the database is not updated daily (and never will be) by the module's developer.
 Updates are issued periodically.